ademirhan/quikstor-thirdparty-access/docs/Authentication.md

 # Authentication

-QuikStor use a standards- compliant OAuth 2.0 (https://oauth.net/2/) authorization server.
+QuikStor use a standards-compliant OAuth 2.0 (https://oauth.net/2/) authorization server.
 Our implementation also allows users to manage their own connections.

 If you are new to OAuth, you can read more at http://oauth.net.